pyrocko/grond/docs/source/method/index.rst

 .. figure:: ../images/illu_bootstrap_weights.svg
+    :name: Fig. 6
     :height: 300px
     :align: center
     :alt: alternate text
     :figclass: align-center

+    **Figure 6**:  Illustration of bootrap weights and their influence on the convergence in the model parameter space due to the differing misfit function for each bootstrap chain.

 One history of smapling the model space.
 N misfit spaces